-Alongside his academic and professional engagements, Will has worked for Urban Lawyers for almost a year, where he is a member of the education team and head of mentoring.
+Alongside his academic and professional engagements, Will has worked for Urban Lawyers for over a year, where he is a member of the education team and head of mentoring.
 Will strives for a day when the judiciary is representative of the society in which it operates.
 To this end, he hopes to bring his experience and passions to BTB to improve equality of opportunity at the Bar.

 From a small town in Derbyshire, state-school educated and raised by a community therapist and a pub chef, Eleanor understands imposter-syndrome and the feeling of needing to be a certain “type” of person to succeed at the Bar.
 Eleanor is keen to smash this stereotype and create a community whereby anyone, with the resilience, drive and intellectual ability, feels comfortable pursuing a career at the Bar.

 Eleanor has a breadth of experience organising networking events, panel discussions and lectures engaging students and barristers from non-traditional backgrounds.